Research Summary

 Current Projects

-Elucidating the drivers of bovine conceptus elongation
+Understanding bovine conceptus elongation

-Modelling human uterine gland formation and behaviour in health and disease
+Modeling human uterine gland formation and behavior